MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ``mamba install gfortran``
 and accept in order to install.

+In 2025, also ``mamba install meson``; apparently gfortran recently switched platforms so this is required.

 A subtle problem arises if you install a compiler with mamba/conda (e.g. `gcc`) and have XCode installed as well.
 This can be a source of headache/confusion, so just be aware that multiple compilers will exist on your machine, and care must be taken to ensure only one is used at a time.

 #### 4) Use f2py to compile the fortran libraries for the course